Particle-antiparticle oscillation modes crossing horizon: baryogenesis and dark-matter waves: Dark-matter acoustic wave and large-scale structure

 For long-wavelength modes $|{\bf k}|^2_{\Delta}\ll |{\bf k}|^2_{\rm Jeans}$, the pressure terms $(v_s^2|{\bf k}|^2/a^2)$ are negligible in the frequency $\omega^2_{\Delta}$ (\ref{fdp-}), compared with the gravitational attraction $4\pi G \rho^H_{_M}$ of pair-density perturbations.
 Equation (\ref{dp-1}) for the pair-density perturbation approximately becomes

-as the microscopic physics (e.g., pressure terms $(v_s^2|{\bf k}|^2/a^2)$) are impotent and negligible, where the Hubble rate $H$ is approximately a constant, very slowly varies in the pre-inflation epoch.
+as the microscopic physics (e.g., pressure terms $(v_s^2|{\bf k}|^2/a^2)$) is impotent and negligible.
+The Hubble rate $H$ is approximately a constant, slowly varies in the pre-inflation and inflation epochs.

-Equation (\ref{kdp--}) is a new kind of differential equation for perturbations, differently from Eq.~(\ref{sound1}) of the Mukhanov-Sasaki type.
+Equation (\ref{kdp--}) is a new kind of differential equation for density perturbations, differently from Eq.~(\ref{sound1}) of the Mukhanov-Sasaki type.
 This equation (\ref{kdp--}) has two independent solutions:

-At late times, the exponentially glowing modes of pair-density perturbation are important, whereas the exponentially decaying modes physically correspond to a perturbation with initial overdensity and velocity arranged so that the initial velocity perturbation eventually eases the pair-density perturbation.
+At late times, the exponentially glowing modes of pair-density perturbations are crucial.
+Whereas the exponentially decaying modes physically correspond to those modes with initial overdensity and velocity arranged so that the initial velocity perturbation eventually eases pair-density perturbations.

 Equation (\ref{jeans1}) shows that $|{\bf k}|^2_{\Delta}\ll |{\bf k}|^2_{\rm Jeans}$ means $|{\bf k}|^2_{\Delta}< |{\bf k}|^2_{\Delta \rm cross}$, indicating these modes (\ref{ampli}) are superhorizon size.
-This is consistent with neglecting the pressure term $(v_s^2|{\bf k}|^2/a^2)$ of the microscopic physics, that cannot causally arrange the pair-density perturbations in superhorizon size.
-As a result, the gravitational attraction is not balanced by the pressure terms, leading to increase the amplitudes of pair-density perturbations.
-These unstable and super-horizon sized modes (\ref{ampli}) exponentially glow in time and the characteristic time scale is given by the second solution in Eq.~(\ref{ampli})
+It is consistent with neglecting the pressure term $(v_s^2|{\bf k}|^2/a^2)$ of the microscopic physics that cannot causally arrange the pair-density perturbations in superhorizon size.
+As a result, the pressure terms do not balance the gravitational attraction, leading to an increase in the amplitudes of pair-density perturbations.
+These unstable and superhorizon-sized modes (\ref{ampli}) exponentially glow in time.
+Its characteristic time scale is given by the second solution in Eq.~(\ref{ampli})

-These solutions (modes) are very different from the super-horizon sized modes of frozen constant amplitudes (\ref{hosis}) or (\ref{sounds}) for $\zeta \gg 1$.
-We consider such an unstable and super-horizon sized mode of fixed wavenumber $|{\bf k}|_{\Delta}$, which satisfies
+These solutions (modes) differ from the superhorizon-sized modes of frozen constant amplitudes (\ref{hosis}) or (\ref{sounds}) for $\zeta \gg 1$.